Pylons/pyramid/docs/narr/project.rst

 starting to do any development.
-One of the nice things about Python web servers is that they're largely interchangeable, so if your application works under the default server, it will almost certainly work under any other server in production if you choose to use a different one.
+One of the nice things about Python web servers is that they're largely interchangeable, so if your application works under the default server, it will almost certainly work under any other server in production if you eventually choose to use a different one.
+Don't worry about it right now.

 You can change the port on which the server runs on by changing the ``development.ini`` file.
 For example, you can change the ``port = 6543``